SavNov/Writing/ST ST/Rey Has Trouble With A Force-sensitive Child.md

 She stepped forward into the utter madness and had only five words to say.

-"Well played, kid," She groaned, hating how badly she wanted to smile, "well played."
+"Well played, kid," She groaned, "well played."

 Then she did the only thing you really could do when you were wiping wet sausage grease off of your uniform.